Ragendu02/phyllo-meridian_product-analyst_assignment/README.md

 > **Fix:** Return every monetary field as an integer in the smallest unit, and
 > add a test asserting integer output and that `total = subtotal + tax + shipping`.

----

-*How I did it: I read the docs and the three response files by hand, checking each documented claim against the data.
-No script.*